ResearchObject/ro-crate/docs/profiles.md

     * `"@id": "#nextflow"`
     * `"@id": "#snakemake"`

+An experimental [Profile Crate](https://about.workflowhub.eu/Workflow-RO-Crate/ro-crate-preview.html) has been created in preparation for [formalized RO-Crate profiles](researchobject.org/ro-crate/1.2-DRAFT/profiles) (draft for next release of specification).

 ### Workflow Testing RO-Crate profile

-[Workflow Testing RO-Crate](https://crs4.github.io/life_monitor/workflow_testing_ro_crate) is a specialization of Workflow RO-Crate used by [Life Monitor](in-use/life_monitor) to support the submission of test suites for computational workflows.
+[Workflow Testing RO-Crate](https://lifemonitor.eu/workflow_testing_ro_crate) is a specialization of Workflow RO-Crate used by [Life Monitor](in-use/life_monitor) to support the submission of test suites for computational workflows.

 This profile is an [RO-Crate extension](1.1/appendix/jsonld.html#extending-ro-crate) that employs additional terms from the [ro-terms test namespace](https://github.com/ResearchObject/ro-terms/tree/master/test):